side story - Samantha

 “No problem, you know where I’ll be when you and Xavier need to. . .”
 I trailed off and wiggled my brows.

 I laugh that’s followed by a snort when her cheeks begin to redden, “Sam!” she hisses, quickly glancing at London then back at me.

 I back out of the kitchen, a smile still playing on my lips, “What?
 That’s how you got pregnant in the first place.”

-Before she could yell at me, I dash out the kitchen and down the hall with my laughter following behind me.
+Before she could hit me, I dash out the kitchen and down the hall with my laughter following behind me.
 The mirth-filled moment lasts for a short while as I exit the packhouse and head towards the forest, the smile slips from my lips and the laughter fades as I reach the edge line and stare out into the trees.

 I stop in my tracks, staring the wolf in the eye, my body hums with the already known knowledge of who it was before my mind could catch on.

 Mason stalks from the tree line, his wolf surpasses the normal height of any other wolf, his huge paws sink into the dirt, his weight leaving prints on the ground as he walked toward me.
 The muscles underneath his fur ripple in waves at his movements, showing the strength they withhold, and those dark brown eyes staring me down as I stood unmovingly in his path.

 He was nothing but a hair breathes away now, my neck tilting to gaze at him accurately, I could feel his breath breathing down on me and blowing small wisps of my hair.

 Big brown eyes were all I could see.
 This was the first interaction we had alone together, other than crossing paths and him turning the other way that was all we had as an “interaction”, staring at him now, so close though he was in wolf form was all I ever wanted; just to be close.
 My hand twitches at my side, soon I find myself reaching out — his eyes flicker to my hand but he doesn’t move.